About this course

 • Your continuing education

-Ch 2: Important background knowledge
+Chapter 2: Important background knowledge - 7 Lessons

 In this chapter you will learn how OK has evolved from fitting PMMA contact lenses as an attempt to alter corneal shape, to correcting refractive error into modern reverse geometry designs that provide accelerated effect during overnight wear.
 Types of OK lens design are covered alongside who you should and should not fit with OK.